From Experiments to Expertise: Scientific Knowledge Consolidation for AI-Driven Computational Physics: Introduction

-But execution is not research.
+Yet realizing this vision in the physical sciences exposes a fundamental barrier: physical execution is not a frictionless, rapid-feedback loop.
 A researcher who performs a hundred calculations over six months does not simply accumulate a hundred results.
 They internalize technical nuances, distinguish physical reality from artifacts, and distill cumulative observations into general principles.
 This progressive transformation of experience into expertise is what current AI systems lack.
 Existing agents start each session without access to findings from previous sessions: cross-session knowledge is either architecturally absent, limited to session-scoped scratchpads that reset between runs, or consists of static rules curated by human experts~\cite{zou2025elagente,pham2026chemgraph,wang2025dreams}.
-RAG from calculation logs provides a partial remedy but lacks mechanisms for quality validation, knowledge abstraction, and traceable provenance~\cite{lewis2020rag}.
-Recent surveys have identified experiential accumulation and consolidation as a critical frontier for AI agents broadly~\cite{hu2025agentmemory}, but in computational science the gap remains entirely open.
+RAG over calculation logs provides a partial remedy but lacks mechanisms for quality validation, knowledge abstraction, and traceable provenance~\cite{lewis2020rag}.
+Recent surveys have identified experiential accumulation and consolidation as a critical frontier for AI agents broadly~\cite{hu2025agentmemory}; in computational physics specifically, structured memory for multi-step derivation and verification remains an open problem.

 This gap will not close by building smarter models.
-The issue is structural: an agent session lasts minutes to hours, a research program unfolds over months to years.
-Bridging this requires infrastructure --- a platform where findings from one session are available to the next, where those findings can be reviewed and corrected, and where accumulated observations can be synthesized into higher-order understanding.
+The issue is structural: an agent session lasts minutes to hours, a physics research program unfolds over months to years.
+Bridging this requires infrastructure --- a platform where findings from one session are available to the next, where those findings can be reviewed and corrected against physical reasoning, and where accumulated observations can be synthesized into higher-order understanding.